Kharmela Mindanao

 For Specialized Tasks

-In some cases, businesses might consider purchasing a server for a specific use case like a particular business application.
+Businesses may consider purchasing a server for a specific use case, like a business application.

 An example of this would be a server dedicated to accounting tasks.